nashville-software-school/C75-server-side/book-3-sql-efcore/chapters/creek-river-client.md

 1. display a material's details

 ## Features to implement:
-1. Add a component to allow the librarians to see all patrons, including their active status.
+1. Add a component to show all users' basic info
-1. Add a component to allow the librarians to see the details for a patron, including their late fees, if they have any.
+1. Add a component to show the details for a user, including their reservations if they have any
-1. Add a form component to allow librarians to edit the address or email of a patron.
+1. Add a form component to edit the name or email address of a user, and a link to this in each user's listing on the list page
+1. Add a form to make a reservation, selecting an active campsite and a user (each with a select element), and entering check-in and check-out dates
-1. Add a button labeled "Deactivate" to each of the patrons _that are active_ in the patrons list to deactivate a patron.
-Use `onClick` with a handler to deactivate the user.
-After the user has been deactivated, the patrons list should be updated, and the deactivated user should not have a button next to their name anymore.
+1. Add a button labeled "Deactivate" to each of the campsites _that are active_ in the campsite list to deactivate that campsite.
+Use `onClick` with a handler to deactivate the campsite.
+Each inactive campsite should have a button to re-activate it.
+And the list should update immediately afterwards.
-1. Add a button to each item in the materials list component to remove that material from circulation.
-Use `onClick` with a handler to make the appropriate request to the API.
-When the button is clicked, the material should be removed from circulation, and the list of materials should be updated.
-1. Add a menu item to view checkouts, that links to a component to list all of the checkouts.
+1. Add a component to show all reservations, with a button for each to delete that reservation.
-1. Add a button to each of the currently checked out items to return the item.
-Use the click handler for that item to make a request to the correct API endpoint, and update the list to reflect that the item has been returned.
-1. Add a menu item to the nav bar called "Browse" that links the user to a list of all of the available (not checked out, and in circulation) materials.
-1. Add a button to the material items in the Browse component labeled "Check out".
-This button should navigate to a form component that allows the user to input a patron's id.
-Add a submit button to this component which send a request to the API to create a new checkout for that material (HINT: you will need to use a URL param and `useParams` in the form component to know which material the checkout is for).
-1. Add a menu item to the navbar called "Overdue Checkouts" that links to a component that shows all of the overdue checkouts with the patron that has the item.

-### Challenges:
-1. The librarians want to be able to filter the materials in the front-end application by genre and material type.
-Add inputs to the materials list to allow a user to do that, and update the function that makes the api request to use the `genreId` and `materialTypeId` query string params.
-1. When a user is deactivated, instead of a `Deactivate` button, there should be a `Reactivate` button in the materials list component.
-Add an API endpoint to handle the reactivation on the server side, and make a request to that endpoint in the click handler for the `Reactivate` button.
-When they are reactivated, the user should once again have a `Deactivate` button.
+1. Add an option on the campsites list component to hide all inactive campsites and another to hide all campsites with no pending reservations (checkout date is after today)

 Up Next: [Advanced Linq](https://github.com/nashville-software-school/bangazon-inc/blob/server-side-curriculum/book-1-orientation/chapters/LINQ_INTRO.md) (this is another practice chapter from a different curriculum.
 Start on column 3 in this curriculum when you have finished the advanced linq practice)